 - Cancelled check or bank statement

 - Employer statement indicating dates of employment

 NOTE: If you are a naturalized citizen or legal resident alien, please provide your naturalization certificate or resident alien card.

-*Send all documents to: The University of Texas at Brownsville and Texas Southmost College, Office of Admissions, Tandy 115, 80 Fort Brown, Brownsville, Texas 78520
+*Send all documents to: The University of Texas at Brownsville, Office of Admissions and Recruiting, Enrollment Center @ The Tower, Main 1.101, One West University Boulevard, Brownsville, Texas 78520

 All new entering students, defined as first-time freshman, transfer and returning students who have been enrolled at an institution of higher education prior to January 1, 2012 and are enrolling after a long semester (fall, spring) break, must provide The University of Texas at Brownsville’s Student Health Services with one of the following in order to clear admission requirements: